- “Whether you think You Can or Think You Can’t, You’re Right.”

 Life was going on smoothly when on the 3rd of October, 2006 I met with a severe accident.

 To save my life, the doctors had to amputate my hand on the same day.
-Unfortunately, I got to know about this only when I woke up the next morning and realised, I had my right hand missing…trust me, it was the scariest thing ever!
+Unfortunately, I got to know about this only when I woke up the next morning and realized, I had my right hand missing…trust me, it was the scariest thing ever!

 I screamed aloud in despair.
 I was almost paralyzed in fear – fear of facing the world, fear of leaving my remaining life and dealing with this!